twitter/finagle/doc/src/sphinx/Clients.rst

-While the :src:`RequeueFilter <com/twitter/finagle/service/RequeueFilter.scala>` (configured via ``Retries``) is inserted into every client's stack by default so all the failures from the underlying modules will be retried, the :src:`RetryFilter <com/twitter/finagle/service/RetryFilter.scala>` handling application level exceptions from the remote server should be applied explicitly.
+While the :src:`RequeueFilter <com/twitter/finagle/service/RequeueFilter.scala>` (configured via ``Retries``) is inserted into every client's stack by default so all the failures from the underlying modules will be retried, the :src:`RetryExceptionsFilter <com/twitter/finagle/service/RetryFilter.scala>` handling application level exceptions from the remote server should be applied explicitly.

 .. code-block:: scala